Kamalesh3112/Abstract-summarization-using-natural-language-processing/README.md

 # Natural language processing

+## Project Specifications

-NLP framework used here in this project is transformers
+- Tranformers is used in this project as a Natural Language Processing framework.

 Packages used under transformer module are PyYAML , hugging face , tokenizers and sacremoses .